alinex/bash-lib/src/include/process.md

 unlock $lockfile # remove the lock
 ```

-An alternative is to use the `exit_lock` method which won't wait till it can get the lock but exit immediately:
+An alternative is to use the `lock_exi` method which won't wait till it can get the lock but exit immediately:

 ```bash
 lock_exit $lockfile $message $code  # ... and exit if already locked